wizawu/tyrian/README.md

 # react-beaker ![build status](https://travis-ci.org/wizawu/react-beaker.svg)

-A devtool to cut down heavy dependencies/devDependencies of [React](https://facebook.github.io/react/) projects.
+A devtool built on webpack for cutting down heavy dependencies/devDependencies of [React](https://facebook.github.io/react/) projects.

 For example, in many cases, you may need a `package.json` like